openshift/oadp-operator/docs/noobaa/cleanup_oadp_noobaa.md

 `oc get statefulset` and delete it.
 The pv-pool-backingstore pods must get deleted.
 6. Finally, check for the presence of pvc(s) created by Noobaa.
 If they are present, delete them as well.
-Once the pvc(s) are deleted, the pv(s) will also be cleaned up, and you should be able to delete the oadp-operator namespace without any issues.
+Once the pvc(s) are deleted, the pv(s) will also be cleaned up, and you should be able to delete the openshift-adp namespace without any issues.